Chiusura uffici e magazzino dal 24 Dicembre al 06 Gennaio. Gli ordini effettuati in queste date verranno elaborati a partire dal 07 Gennaio 2025.

 Elisava students design outside the box with 3D printing

-In: Case studies On:
+In: STEM On:

 Elisava students design outside the box with 3D printing